dwendler/netatmo-influxdbv2/README.md

 # netatmo-influxdbv2
-Fetch data from the Netatmo API and place it in your influxdb.
+Docker image to fetch data from the Netatmo API and place it in your influxdb.
 Based on turbosnute's [netatmo-influxdb](https://github.com/turbosnute/netatmo-influxdb), Manabuishii's [docker-netatmo-influxdb-python](https://github.com/manabuishii/docker-netatmo-influxdb-python),  and [netatmo2influxdb.py](https://pypi.org/project/netatmo2influxdb/).

 Updated for InfluxDBv2.
 Added upload of signal strength and battery percentage.